Shagun-katariya/inveeSync-task/README.md

 http://localhost:3000
 ---

-**Performance: Added Performance and other aspects image in the root directory
+##Assumption for Bulk upload CSV and Download Template:
+CSV column names must look like this:
+        supplierItem	processDescription	qualityCheck	conversionRatio
+        dummy1	      processdes1	        6	            4
+        	      	                        3
+        dummy3	      processdes3

+Download Error free CSV

 ---

+##Performance: Added Performance and other aspects image in the root directory

+---

-**Confusion: There were a few aspects I didn’t fully grasp, such as the exact implementation of key validations.
+##Confusion: There were a few aspects I didn’t fully grasp, such as the exact implementation of key validations.
 For instance, I included some UI validations not explicitly mentioned in the requirements, which led to confusion.
 Additionally, I wasn’t entirely clear about the specific details regarding the tenant ID, is_job_work, and factory ID.
 With a better understanding of these elements, I’m confident I could have delivered the task more effectively

 ---

-**Result: This was a great project, and I truly enjoyed working on it.
+##Result: This was a great project, and I truly enjoyed working on it.
 Thank you for the opportunity!
 Let’s connect if you feel my skills and approach align with your expectations

 ---